symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 At server start time a Virtuoso database is started with configuration read from /etc/virtuoso-opensource-6.1/virtuoso.ini.
 The default settings point to

--   /var/lib/virtuoso-opensource-6.1/db/ as the directory with all data and logging information resides
+-   /var/lib/virtuoso-opensource-6.1/db/ as the directory where all data and logging information resides
 -   the DB server port 1111 to be used by the console command

 `isql-vt 1111 dba YourDBPassword`